Floor & Roof Structure: MATERIALS ENCYcLOPEDIA

 Environmental Impact Rating

 Unmanaged forestry can have impacts that include significant habitat destruction, soil erosion and ground water contamination.
+The use of marginal wood stocks for OSB can help to mitigate impacts.
 Third-party certification can help to ensure that impacts are minimized.
-Smaller diameter trees are required than for similar members of solid timber.

 Metal fasteners may seem like a small component, but dozens of kilograms can go into a frame wall.
 Ore for steel production is mined in an intensive process with impacts including habitat destruction and soil and water contamination.